 Two words are anagrams of one another if their letters can be rearranged to form the other word.

-In this challenge, you will be given a string.
-You must split it into two contiguous substrings, then determine the minimum number of characters to change to make the two substrings into anagrams of one another.
+Given a string, split it into two contiguous substrings of equal length.
+Determine the minimum number of characters to change to make the two substrings into anagrams of one another.

 anagram has the following parameter(s):